monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/tips/automated-image-tagging.md

 Tags can be nested.
 If you added a 'Pets' tag and drag-and-dropped the 'Cats' and 'Dogs' tags we just made into it, then all the clips within them will become *indirectly* linked to 'Pets' and shown when 'Pets' is selected.
 :::

-## Adding the Image Annotator Plugin
+## Adding the Yolo Image Annotator Plugin
 1. Open the *Analyzer Sidebar* and click the 🧩 button to reveal the *Plugin Browser*.
-2. Select the *Browse* tab and search or scroll to the 'Image Annotator' plugin in the left-hand panel and select it.
+2. Select the *Browse* tab and search or scroll to the 'Yolo Image Annotator' plugin in the left-hand panel and select it.
 3. Now in the right-hand panel click the *Install* button.
 4. After a moment the plugin will be installed and ready for use.
 <p class="figure"><img src={require('/img/auto_tag_plugin_browser.png').default} /></p>

 :::danger Stay Updated
-*Image Annotator* has a few temperamental dependencies so its important to make sure your **OS is up-to-date**.
-Check the [Image Annotator Repo](https:/www.github.com/monkeypaste/ImageAnnotator) for more info or to report any issues.
+*Yolo Image Annotator* has a few temperamental dependencies so its important to make sure your **OS is up-to-date**.
+Check the [Yolo Image Annotator Repo](https:/www.github.com/monkeypaste/YoloImageAnnotator) for more info or to report any issues.
 :::
 ## Trigger Setup
 1. Switch to the *Triggers Sidebar* (the ⚡ button) and click the ➕ button on the top-right of the sidebar to show the *Create Trigger* menu.